-Photography should incorporate or simulate natural light and sun-drenched settings.
+Photography should incorporate or simulate warm, natural light and sun-drenched settings.
 Be creative with your angles.
-Shoot high and low, close-up and wide.
+Shoot high to evoke grandeur and low for dramatic impact.
+Take close-up shots for intimacy and wide shots to show the breadth of Mizzou’s reach.

-Additional lighting and staging may be required to achieve these shots; however, actual Mizzou students must be used and the situations portrayed should be accurate representations of real life.
-Setting, clothing and groupings may be manipulated during the photoshoot but not in post-production.
+Additional lighting and staging may be required to achieve these shots.
+However, actual Mizzou students, faculty and staff must be used and the situations portrayed should be accurate representations of real life.

 People

-Use natural light (or simulate natural light) to capture authentic personalities and individuals engaged in the moment.
+Use warm, natural light (can be simulated) to capture authentic and diverse personalities and individuals engaged in the moment.

 Campus